Toloka/docs/en/guide/concepts/submitted-answers.md

 ## Rule example {#examples}

 Task: you're conducting an opinion poll.
-To collect task suite responses from as many Tolokers as possible, set up the **Submitted task suite responses** rule.
+To collect responses from as many Tolokers as possible, set up the **Submitted responses** rule.

 ![](../_images/control-rules/submitted-answers/qcr-submitted-answers_example1.png)